jordanlibrande/SFMovies/README.md

 *Note: Prior to this project, I have had almost no experience with web development.
 While I tried to choose technologies that would let me accomplish the job, I leaned toward widely-adopted technologies that I felt I should have experience with.*

 ######Back-end:
-* *[Python](https://www.python.org/)*: I chose Python because I was proficient with it and wanted to use Django as my web framework.
+* *[Python 3.4](https://www.python.org/)*: I chose Python because I was proficient with it and wanted to use Django as my web framework.
+I prefer Python 3 when I don't have to care about backwards-compatibility (though I didn't end up using very many Python 3 features).
   * Previous experience: I was already fluent in Python before this project.
 * *[Django](https://www.djangoproject.com/)*: I chose Django as my back-end web framework because it was well-developed, well-documented, and widely used.
 In addition, it was recommended by one of my friends and it has a built-in testing framework.
 Lastly, I wanted to learn it anyway.
 I knew from the start there was a chance it would be more complicated and heavy than was necessary.
   * Previous experience: None (no experience with any web framework)